-The system includes a default cipher string named DEFAULT, which contains a subset of the cipher suites that the BIG-IP system supports.
+The system includes a default cipher string represented by the keyword DEFAULT, which contains a subset of the cipher suites that the BIG-IP system supports.

-A cipher rule is a partial cipher string, with a name, that contains one or more cipher suites.
-You can combine these cipher rules to create a custom cipher group, which the BIG-IP® system uses to build the final cipher string that the BIG-IP system will use for SSL negotiation with client and server systems.
+A cipher rule is an object that contains cipher-related information such as an encryption algorithm and a key exchange method.
+The BIG-IP system will use one or more cipher rules within a cipher group, to build the cipher string that the system will use to negotiate SSL security parameters with a client or server system.

-An example of a cipher rule might be one that specifies only cipher suites using a particular bulk encryption algorithm or a particular key exchange algorithm.
+An example of a cipher rule might be one that specifies only ciphers that use a particular bulk encryption algorithm and a key exchange method.